pudly/schmopera-hugo/content/articles/vanessa-a-shadow-play-revival.md

 Soprano Inna Dukach, as Vanessa, is certainly convincing in those aspects of the titular character and her passions are well-played.
 Also impressive are her effortless, sustained diminuendo at the end of very emotional phrases.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1779996083/Joshua_Jeremiah_as_the_Doctor_photo_by_Russ_Rowland_-_9331_jo785x.jpg){{% /md %}}
 <figcaption>Joshua Jeremiah as the Doctor in Heartbeat Opera's production of Vanessa, 2026.
-Photo: Maria Baranova.</figcaption>
+Photo: Russ Rowland.</figcaption>
 </figure>

 Mezzo Kelsey Lauritano, as Erika, carries the emotional load for the evening, experiencing loneliness, passion, confusion, heartbreak and resignation.
 We feel all of that thanks to Ms. Lauritano, who is that rare combination of great singer and great actress.
 The most famous aria from the opera "Must the Winter Come So Soon?" proves to be one of Ms. Lauritano's finest moments as she sets the table for the evening with a particularly poignant rendition.